renga17/datasciencecoursera/README.md

 # datasciencecoursera
-This is for project of the course Data Scientist's Toolbox
+This is a project for the course Data Scientist's Toolbox